kw-ch/kw-ch.github.io/_posts/2022-12-28-stm32-development.md

 ![image](/assets/makeoutput.png)

-Don't worry about the warning message 'NRST is not connected'.
+Don't worry about the warning message `NRST is not connected`.
 This happens if you're using a development board that doesn't have an NRST pin on the board for the ST-LINK probe (quite common with third party boards).
 If the board was successfully flashed, the LED on the board should start blinking.